Toggle: English / Spanish

 - Eat some high-potassium foods, such as bananas, potatoes without the skin, and watered-down fruit juices.

-- Infants should continue to breastfeed and receive electrolyte replacement solutions as recommended by your health care provider.
+- Infants should continue to breastfeed and receive electrolyte replacement solutions as recommended by your child's provider.

 - You can use an over-the-counter drink, such as Pedialyte or Infalyte.
 Do not water down these drinks.